 We are always happy to supervise motivated students.

-Feel free to contact one of us, if you are interested in one of our current research topics or want to pursue your own idea that fits within the scope of our group.
-You can also find the theses presentation from December 2023 (opens in new tab) here.
-It provides a brief summary of some of the topics in our current focus.
+Feel free to contact one of us, if you are interested in one of our current or want to pursue your own idea that fits within the scope of our group.
+You can also find the research topics (opens in new tab) here.
+It provides a brief summary of some of the topics in our current focus. theses presentation from December 2023

 Ongoing